Configure & deploy site /Configure builds /

 • A new site deploy invalidates the cached responses associated with builders in the same deploy context, such as the same Deploy Preview number or the same branch deploy.

-On-demand Builders are the recommended primitive to achieve Distributed Persistent Rendering (DPR) on Netlify.
-They also enable support for Incremental Static Regeneration (ISR) for Next.js sites using Netlify’s Next.js Runtime v4.
+On-demand Builders were designed to achieve Distributed Persistent Rendering (DPR) on Netlify.
+They also currently enable support for Incremental Static Regeneration (ISR) for Next.js sites using Netlify’s Next.js Runtime v4.
 You can join the conversation about DPR and ISR in our Support Forums.

 # Cached responses